jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 He blended in amongst all the humans with a human disguise that continuesly appears older at a pace that of the human.
 He followed human education and bears the advantages of it.

-## Motives
-*  Bluefire, wants to break the notion that everyone who has connections to the dark is inherently evil, as he himself is connected to it through is ancestors.
-Others are quick to judge him because of this.
-*  Bluefire feels the need to put his powers to good use, to help people out, as he feels like not using them would be a waste.
-This is for many of his heroic deeds the driving force.
-Despite this, he often feels guilty for the people he might have killed, thinking the amount of deaths could have been less or a better way having been possible.

 ## Miccelaneous
 ### Inspired by
 *  Giga Bowser ([Super Mario Wiki](https://www.mariowiki.com/Giga_Bowser))